DCGroothuizenDijkema/LeapingFrog/README.md

 ## Solution

+The following visualisation is an example of that made by the programme, showing the approximation of the tenth harmonic number.

+![Simulation Results](https://drive.google.com/uc?id=1SG7Xxey8d979ZHCJCyhAGkb-lOllLvHp)

+Each of the blue lines on the above plot is the moving average of the number of leaps needed to cross the river in one simulation.
+Each simulation repeats the experiment 1,000,000 times, and there are 150 simulations.
+As can be seen, each simulation approaches the true value, given by the solid red line.

 As noted by the video, the expected number of leaps taken by the frog crossing a river with any number of lily pads can be expressed by both a formula and a recurrence relation.
 However, as also noted by the video, the problem can be solved with a simulation.

 For speed in approximating the solution, a library written in C++ was built.
 This library contains a recursive function to determine the number of leaps to cross the river, a function to determine the expected number of leaps needed to cross the river by repeating the experiment a given number of times, and a third function which returns the moving average.
 This library is then interfaced with Python for the convenience of calling and visualising the results.

-Once I found the solution computationally, I learnt that others had analytically derived the the solution to a river with `n` possible jumps (therefore, `n-1` lily pads) was simply the nth harmonic number.
-I then also implemented an additional function to calculate the `n`-th harmonic number.
+Once I found the solution computationally, I learnt that others had analytically derived the the solution to a river with `n` possible jumps (therefore, `n-1` lily pads) was simply the `n`th harmonic number.
+I then also implemented an additional function to calculate the `n`th harmonic number.

 As such, and as this programme uses repeated random sampling, it is, in effect, a Monte Carlo approximation of a mathematical constant.

 To execute the programme, simply call ```main.py``` with any Python interpreter (I use IPython). ```main.py``` contains further instructions on variables which can be changed.

-## Output

-The following visualisation is an example of that made by the programme, showing the approximation of the tenth harmonic number.

-![Simulation Results](https://drive.google.com/uc?id=1SG7Xxey8d979ZHCJCyhAGkb-lOllLvHp)

-Each of the blue lines on the above plot is the moving average of the number of leaps needed to cross the river in one simulation.
-Each simulation repeats the experiment 1,000,000 times, and there are 150 simulations.
-As can be seen, each simulation approaches the true value, given by the solid red line.

 ## Building